Skip to content

 Tasso Street starting at University will once again provide the canvas for this unique and beautiful art, where pastel paintings by chalk artists throughout the state will be created on the asphalt over the festival’s run.

-The Italian Street Painting Expo will amaze visitors with a variety of themes that reflect each artists’ passion of this unique art form.
+The Italian Street Painting Expo, proudly sponsored by Volvo Cars Palo Alto and Polestar San Jose, will amaze visitors with a variety of themes that reflect each artists’ passion of this unique art form.
 Replicas from Old Masters to anamorphic styles (artwork that appears three-dimensional from a distance or as seen through the camera lens) will cover one full block on Tasso.

 This Italian tradition dates to the 1500s where street painters became known as Madonnari for creating images of the Madonna on public streets.
 It has since flourished throughout Europe and the United States bringing many more innovative artists to the scene to try their hand at chalk painting, or pavement art as it’s known in England.